2019 Research Experiences for Undergraduates

 - Prohibited from taking courses or working while participating in the program.

-- Must be available to attend the entire nine-week program, beginning on the start date.
+- Must be available to attend the entire nine-week program, beginning on the start date, and work on a research project for 40 hours per week.

-- ASU students are not eligible; they are encouraged to apply to REU programs at other sites of the NNCI (click here for details).
+- ASU students are not eligible; they are encouraged to apply to REU programs at other NNCI sites (click here for details).

 - Applicants must submit by the deadline a completed application form, a copy of their transcripts (unofficial accepted), and two letters of recommendation.